creade/the_fauxmerican/README.md

-fauxmerican
+the fauxmerican
 ===========

-The Official Website of the Fauxmerican Collegiate Football Conference
+The Official Website of The Fauxmerican Collegiate Football Conference

 http://thefauxmerican.neocities.org/